maximeplante/randomgit/README.md

 [RandomGit.com](http://randomgit.com) - A website to discover new GitHub repositories

+NOTE: The site is down because of the lack of traffic.
+I'm still keeping the code here for future reference or for somebody  to pickup the project.

 ## How to contribute
 I need your help to make a better RandomGit.com!